 At Baton Rouge Comprehensive Treatment Center, our certified and qualified staff of mental and medical health professionals are able to supply and monitor this type of effective treatment so that the adults who are battling with a fentanyl addiction can reclaim control within their lives.
 Here at Baton Rouge Comprehensive Treatment Center, we want to help you start living a life that is happy, well-balanced, and healthy, as well as free from the confines of fentanyl addiction.

-Types of Treatment Offered at Baton Rouge Comprehensive Treatment Center
+Types of Treatment Offered for Fentanyl Abuse at Baton Rouge Comprehensive Treatment Center

 Baton Rouge Comprehensive Treatment Center, a network of outpatient treatment providers, supplies medication-assisted treatment for women and men who are ages 18 and older and who are battling fentanyl addiction.
 The tremendously talented and understanding staff of counselors, nurses, and doctors at Baton Rouge Comprehensive Treatment Center are committed to creating personalized treatment plans that are individualized to meet the needs of each patient who comes to us for care.
 The variety of medication-assisted treatments and therapeutic services that we provide at Baton Rouge Comprehensive Treatment Center include: